ml4econ/lecture-notes-2023/README.md

 Course participants are expected to:

-1. Have R, RStudio, and Git installed on their own computers.
+1. Have R, RStudio, Git, and GitHub Desktop installed on their own computers.
 2. Sing up for a (free) GitHub, Kaggle accounts.